petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 1. Open Liferay's API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`).

-1. Click *REST Applications* and select the desired *object definition*.
+1. Click *REST Applications* and select the desired object definition.
 Custom objects use the `c/[pluralobjectlabel]` naming pattern (e.g., `c/tickets`).

-For each standalone action, Liferay generates two PUT APIs, one that uses the entry's ID and another that uses the entry's ERC.
+For each standalone action, Liferay generates two PUT APIs, one that uses the entry's ID and another that uses the entry's External Reference Code (ERC).

 ![Liferay generates two PUT APIs, one that uses the entry's ID and another that uses the entry's ERC.](./using-manual-actions/images/03.png)